Posted by Toni Jux on Saturday 17th December

 The key point here is to avoid plastic where possible, particularly in the insulation process as this will inhibit the plants ability to breathe.
 Insulators like bubble wrap will also contain any moisture that manages to penetrate thus exacerbating any rot problems to which the plant may be susceptible.
 Also avoid, if possible, feeding nitrogen based fertiliser too late in the season as this will encouraged auxiliary leafy growth whose tender stems will also be susceptible to frost damage.

-So, get everything warmly tucked away and then get yourself inside to enjoy the fire and a steaming cup of gin!
+So, get everything warmly tucked away and then get yourself inside to enjoy the fire and a steaming cup of mulled wine!

 By Josh Ellison